How our research has made a difference to people with arthritis

 - have severe, active and progressive disease but haven’t previously been treated with DMARDs.

 Globally, infliximab (brand name Remicade) has been used to treat more than 1.9 million patients with inflammatory disease since its approval in 1998, which also includes conditions such as Crohn’s disease and ulcerative colitis.

 In 2014, three of the four top-selling drugs globally were anti-TNF treatments, with combined worldwide sales of $32.3 billion.

 The success of anti-TNF therapy has led to the development of a broader therapeutic field of drugs called biological therapies, which target or mimic the action of biological molecules, including anakinra and tocilizumab.

 Research has highlighted the important role that exercise can play in reducing pain and increasing function in people with osteoarthritis.

-ESCAPE-pain is a six-week programme of integrated exercise and self-management delivered in a group setting by a physiotherapist.
+ESCAPE-pain is a six-week programme of integrated exercise and self-management delivered in a group setting by a physiotherapist or a fitness instructor.